Executive Committee 2020 - 2022

 Michael’s accolades include the Unsung Hero Award for his tireless effort and dedication to the SAIA and the William T. Ayres Founder Award for membership growth.

-Tracy is chief engineer at StepUp Scaffold; she is an established professional engineer with more than 20 years engineering experience in temporary structure design, manufacturing, and testing with focus on scaffold, forming, and shoring.
+Tracy is Vice President of engineer for Layher North America; she is an established professional engineer with more than 20 years engineering experience in temporary structure design, manufacturing, and testing with focus on scaffold, forming, and shoring.
 As chair of the ANSI ASC 11 Main Committee, Tracy is involved with ANSI safety and test standards development; she also sits on both the ANSI A10.8 and ANSI A10.9 review committees.

 Dutting-Kane has a wide range of experience with federal and state OSHA standards and scaffold training and has worked extensively with scaffold, forming and shoring engineering; design and manufacturing; and forensic engineering, including accident investigation of temporary structures and paving equipment design, testing, and manufacture.
 Tracy is a former SAIA Shoring Council Chair and president of the Scaffold, Shoring and Forming Institute (SSFI), where she also held positions as the vice president and Shoring Council Chair for many years.
 Dutting-Kane is an Air Force veteran and is retired from the Air Force Reserve.